Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 and we see that the `f` function is already implemented!
 Remind yourself, this `f`, or $f$ we had in the diagramm, "exists and is unique".

-Now, we carry on and can note that in this case, you can actually define the `Add` and `Mul` traits for the `ProductVector` type in Rust without any issues:
+Now, we carry on and can note that in this case, you can actually define the `Add` and trait for the `ProductVector` type in Rust without any issues:
 ```rust
 where
     F: Add<Output = F> + Default + Copy,